BeOS: Others

 BlueEyedOS tried to create a system under LGPL based on the Linux kernel and an X server that is compatible with BeOS.
 Work began under the name BlueOS in 2001 and a demo CD was released in 2003.
 The project was discontinued in February 2005.

 Cosmoe, with an interface like BeOS, was designed by Bill Hayden as an open source operating system based on the source code of AtheOS and later OpenBeOS, but using the Linux kernel.
 ZevenOS was designed to continue where Cosmoe left off.
 In mid 2024, Cosmoe was resurrected by its original author after 17 years, with a much improved codebase based on contemporary Haiku.

 BeFree started in 2003, initially developed under FreeBSD and later Linux.

+VitruvianOS is another attempt to create BeOS look and feel on Linux kernel, started in 2018.